New Wales Water Loss Incident

 More South Stack Activities

-Today, there is an enhanced presence at the New Wales gypstack as pre-activities get underway in preparation for the proposed extension area.
-Once the permit is approved, we will ready the Phase III extension area by fortifying the foundation using drilling rigs to grout the area.
+Today, there is an enhanced presence at the New Wales gypstack as we prepare the Phase III East footprint, fortifying the foundation using drilling rigs to grout the area and laying liner.

 Moving forward, we will provide updates on our website to describe our ongoing stack maintenance and extension activities to give our stakeholders a better understanding of the nature of our care efforts and due diligence— demonstrating that the promise we made five years ago to act responsibly remains.